SquidwardCC/Dev-DCGAN/README.md

 # Dev-DCGAN
- An experimental DCGAN with pytorch
+ An experimental DCGAN with pytorch.